stampchain-io/stampchain-mcp/README.md

 # Stampchain MCP Server

 A Model Context Protocol (MCP) server for interacting with Bitcoin Stamps and SRC-20 token data via the Stampchain API.
-This server provides Claude Desktop and other MCP clients with tools to query Bitcoin Stamps, collections, and SRC-20 tokens.
+This server provides MCP-compatible clients with tools to query Bitcoin Stamps, collections, and SRC-20 tokens.

 ## Features